$T_{\bar{c}\bar{s}1}^f(2750)$ production in the $B^+$ decays processes: introduction

-To date, the $D_{s0}^*(2317)$ with $I=0$ and $T_{c\bar{s}}(2327)$ with $I=1$ near the $DK$ threshold, the $D_{s1}(2460)$ near the $D^*K$ threshold, and the $T_{\bar{c}\bar{s}0}^*(2870)^0$, $T_{\bar{c}\bar{s}1}^*(2900)^0$, and $T_{c\bar{s}0}^*(2900)^0$ near the $D^*K^*/\bar{D}^*K^*$ threshold have been observed experimentally.
+To date, the $D_{s0}^*(2317)$ with $I=0$ and $T_{c\bar{s}}(2327)$ with $I=1$ in the $DK$ channel, the $D_{s1}(2460)$ in the $D^*K$ channel, and the $T_{\bar{c}\bar{s}0}^*(2870)^0$, $T_{\bar{c}\bar{s}1}^*(2900)^0$, and $T_{c\bar{s}0}^*(2900)^0$ in the $DK^*/\bar{D}K^*$ channel have been observed experimentally.
 However, although the $DK^*/\bar{D}K^*$ molecular states have been predicted by several works\cite{Hu:2020mxp,Wang:2023hpp,Kong:2021ohg,Yang:2023wgu,Chen:2023syh}, they have not yet been experimentally confirmed.
 Actually, in the study of $B^+ \to D^{*+}D^-K^+$ and $B^+ \to D^{*-}D^+K^+$ decays by the LHCb Collaboration\cite{LHCb:2024vfz}, they mentioned that a structure around 2.7 GeV in the $D^{*-}K^+$ invariant mass distribution cannot be determined as an additional resonance or a mismodeling of one or more of the non-resonant components.
 For the convenience of readers, we present the $D^{*-}K^+$ invariant mass distributions in Fig.\ref{Fig:LHCb-D*K}, where one can find that a significant structure is observed around 2.7 GeV.
-In this way, we refer to this structure as the $S-$wave $\bar{D}K^*$ molecular state as \tcs in the present work, and investigate its production properties in the $B^+$ meson decay process.
+In this way, we refer to this structure as the $S-$wave $\bar{D}K^*$ molecular state with $I=0$ as $T_{\bar{c}\bar{s}1}^f(2750)$ in the present work, and investigate its production properties in the $B^+$ meson decay process.